bvallelunga/example-app-sentiment/README.md

 ## Input Scheme
-The input should contain an array of messages.
+The input should contain an array of texts.
 ``` json
 {
   "texts": ["What a beautiful product.", "The color is very dull."]